Born: September 07, 1987

 In 2012, she received her second Golden Globe nomination, this time for her performance in the mini-series Mildred Pierce.

-Wood lives in Los Angeles.
+Evan lives in Los Angeles.
 Her hobbies include horseback riding, swimming and singing, and she has a black belt in Tae Kwon Do.
-She made headlines when in her late teens, she began dating rocker Marilyn Manson, 18 years her senior, who then filed for divorce from his wife, Dita.
-However, the relationship has since ended.
+She made headlines when in her late teens, she began dating rocker Marilyn Manson, 18 years her senior, who was married at the time.
+In 2012, she married British actor/dancer Jamie Bell, but they divorced in 2014.